K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

   End
   ````

-> Context is a collection of utilities used by component, and it has 3 parts which are Application, Configuration, and Droplet.
+> Context is a collection of utilities used by the component, and it has 3 parts which are Application, Configuration, and Droplet.
 > When an instance is created, it is matched and assigned to the key of the context instance variable.

 | Context Type | Class and Description |